education.vic.gov.au

 Assistant principal, leading teacher and learning specialist positions are tenured for periods of up to 5 years.
 Successful applicants will be employed on an ongoing basis with tenure in the position for the period as advertised.

-At the completion of the period of tenure, the principal will determine whether any assistant principal, leading teacher, learning specialist tenure is to be renewed or the position abolished or advertised in accordance with Departmental policy.
+At the completion of the period of tenure, the principal will determine whether any assistant principal, leading teacher, learning specialist tenure is to be renewed or the position abolished or advertised in accordance with departmental policy.
 Where tenure is not renewed, the employee will continue to be an ongoing employee at the school.

 Classroom teacher vacancies